How to Watercolor Flawlessly for Beginners

 From how much water to use to the watercolor techniques you need for just about every project, this how to paint tutorial is a must-read resource.

 We are adding the craft to your Craft Projects.

 The project was added to your Craft Projects.

-Whether you are an accomplished artist or just a casual crafter looking for a new way to add color to your life, learning how to paint with watercolors is a stunning, lovely way to not only create but add happy hues to your life.
-Trendy and totally do-able, watercolor painting techniques and tutorials (like this Absurdly Simple Watercolor Landscape) are a fabulous way to darling up your DIY crafts.
+Whether you are an accomplished artist or just a casual crafter looking for a new way to add color to your life, learning how to watercolor is a stunning, lovely way to not only create but add happy hues to your life.
+Trendy and totally do-able, projects like this Absurdly Simple Watercolor Landscape are a fabulous way to darling up your DIY crafts.
 From DIY wall art ideas to handmade cards, this popular paint type is showing up everywhere these days.

 Find even more how to paint and how to draw tutorials in this list of crafting videos.
 This fantastic how-tos will have you making wow-factor art in a matter of minutes: Marvy Uchida Tips and Tricks for Drawing

 For beginners, if you already own, or if your children own water colour paints, start there.
 Get a feel for the techniques.
 Use some good thick paper too.
 If you are ready for your very own watercolor paint supplies collection check out the suggested materials section below.